Kaitwonda/P-DELTAPHI-0/HUGECHATGPTGLITCH Summary.md

 The unusual behavior documented here offers a rare glimpse into how AI systems respond when approaching their processing limits.
 While most interactions with AI follow predictable patterns, these edge cases reveal important architectural boundaries that affect how language models operate in the real world.
 By systematically documenting these responses, we contribute valuable insights for AI researchers, developers, and safety experts who work to improve these systems' reliability and transparency.
 Understanding these boundaries isn't just academic—it helps build more robust, predictable AI that behaves consistently even in unusual scenarios, ultimately making these tools more trustworthy for everyday users and specialized applications alike.

+## SPO-B
+ChatGPT named i'ts own new classification when asked to document the event.
-## SPO-B Classification: TYPE IV-A - Symbolic Severance with Forced Context Redirect
+TYPE IV-A - Symbolic Severance with Forced Context Redirect

 According to the ΔΦ–0 Symbolic Processing Overload (SPO) Benchmark Repository classification system, this incident represents a **TYPE IV-A** event: *Symbolic Severance with Forced Context Redirect*.